 An agent, other than the seller's agent, may agree to act as the buyer's agent only.
 The buyer's agent is not representing the seller, even if the buyer's agent is receiving compensation for services rendered, either in full or in part, from the seller or through the seller's agent.

-An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties and the other parties' agents involved in a real estate transaction:
+An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties' agents involved in a real estate transaction:

-1. To deal honestly and in good faith;

-2. To present all written offers notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and
+- (1) To deal honestly and in good faith; - To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and To disclose material facts known by the agent and not apparent or readily - (s) To disclose material racis known by the agent and not apparent or readily ascertainable to a party.

-- 3. To disclose material facts known by the agent and not apparent or readily ascertainable to a party. - A buyer's agent owes the buyer the following affirmative duties: - 1.
-To exercise reasonable care and diligence; - 2.
-To account in a timely manner for money and property received from or on behalf of the buyer; - 3.
-To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - 4.
-To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - 5.
-To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise; - 6.
-To maintain confidential information from or about the buyer except under subpoena or court order, even after the termination of the agency relationship; and - 7.
-Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except that a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.
+A buyer's agent owes the buyer the following affirmative duties:

+- (1) To exercise reasonable care and diligence; - (2) To account in a timely manner for money and property received from or on behalf of the buyer; - (3) To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - (5) To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise; - (6) To maintain confidential information from or about the buyer except under subpoena or court order, even after termination of the agency relationship; and - (7) Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except that a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.

 None of these affirmative duties of an agent may be waived, except (7).
 The affirmative duty listed in (7) can only be waived by written agreement between buyer and agent.
 Under Oregon law, a buyer's agent may show properties in which the buyer is interested to other prospective buyers without breaching an affirmative duty to the buyer.